x44/oxia/README.md

 ## Global Styles
 Use the `global` attribute to create global styles.
-Note that this only applies to styles at the module level - function level styles with `global` are silently ignored.

 ```html
 <style global> ... </style>